noah978/AltStore-Docs/Sources.md

 ]
 ```

 This will allow you to set certain apps to only be available to your Patrons.
-Other capabilities like this will available to specify in the ```userInfo``` section in future.
+Other similar capabilities to this will available to specify in the ```userInfo``` section in future.

+---

 ```
 "versions": [